fromzeroedu/from-flask-to-quart-course/manuscript/5 QuartFeed (PostgreSQL DB FriendFeed Clone).md

 Then we’ll test registering a user without email or password

-I notice that the test :
+I notice that the test:
 ```python
     # missing password
     response = await create_test_client.post(